-As a way to mark the 5 year anniversary of the Declaration of the Overdose Public Health Emergency in BC, Addiction Matters Kamloops, in collaboration with Moms Stop the Harm will be hosting a walk-by shoe memorial titled "Lost Souls- Gone Too Soon."
+As a way to mark the 5 year anniversary of the Declaration of the Overdose Public Health Emergency in BC, Addiction Matters Kamloops, in collaboration with Moms Stop the Harm hosted a walk-by shoe memorial titled "Lost Souls- Gone Too Soon."

-BC has recorded more than 7000 deaths from illicit drug overdoses since declaring a public health emergency in 2016.
-As we begin 2021, overdose deaths continue to increase across the province.
+With BC recording more than 7000 deaths from illicit drug overdoses since declaring a public health emergency in 2016 Addiction Matters Kamloops wanted to illustrate the profound and lasting impacts of this emergency.

 In the midst of the ongoing overdose crisis, the Addiction Matters Kamloops Coalition (AMK) partnered with Exposure Photography and the Kamloops Arts Council to bring art to life with the Photo Voice project: Exposed.